mjl-p4/accelerated_io_tools/README.md

 #### Returned array:
 The schema is always `<val:string null> [chunk_no=0:*,1,0, source_instance_id=0:*,1,0]`.
 The returned array is always empty as the operator's objective is to export the data.

+#### Saving data in order:
-Note: the order of the returned data is arbitrary by default.
+Note that the order of the returned data is arbitrary by default.
 If the client requires data in specific order, they must:
  0. save from a single instance
  1. add a sort operator
  2. make sure the sort chunk size (1M default) matches the aio_save cells_per_chunk (also 1M default)